genesistoxical/pruebas/README.md

 ### Security measures:

-* You cannot customize special folders that already have a system icon, such as _Documents_, only directories within it.
+* You cannot customize special folders that already have a system icon, such as _Documents_ or "_Pictures_, only directories within it.
 * There are folders whose icon cannot be changed due to their protection level or privileges, so a notification will be displayed on the desktop warning about how many have been skipped.
 * It directly modifies the Desktop.ini file, thus avoiding deleting it and creating a new one, without losing its information.